- Introduction

 Maintaining Your Green Card

 Understanding green cards isn’t just about knowing the legalities; it’s about appreciating the profound impact this small card can have on one’s life.
 Whether it’s achieving career goals, securing educational opportunities, or simply finding a place to call home, the green card is much more than a piece of identification.
 It’s a symbol of hope, opportunity, and a brighter future for millions of immigrants.
-If you’re on the path to getting one, remember that it’s not just an application but a journey towards a new beginning.
+If you’re on the path to obtaining one, remember that it’s not just an application but a journey towards a new beginning.
 Embrace each step, stay informed, and keep your dreams alive, because the payoff is beyond rewarding.

 Validity Period of a Green Card